 Compared to the legacy methods Heliosat-1/-2/-3 and the legacy databases HelioClim-3 and SOLEMI, the CAMS Radiation Service makes now use on a physical retrieval of cloud parameters and a fast parameterization of radiative transfer in the Heliosat-4 method.
-This is a major change in the version history.

-The new Heliosat-4 method (Qu et al., 2016) estimates the down-welling shortwave irradiance received at ground level in all sky conditions.
-It provides the global irradiance and its direct and diffuse components on a horizontal plane and the direct irradiance for a plane normal to sun rays.
+The Heliosat-4 method (Qu et al., 2016) estimates the down-welling shortwave irradiance received at ground level in all sky conditions.
+It provides global irradiance and its direct and diffuse components on a horizontal plane and direct irradiance for a plane normal to sun rays.
 It is a fully physical model using a fast, but still accurate approximation of radiative transfer modelling and is therefore well suited for geostationary satellite retrievals.
 It is composed of two models based on abaci, also called look-up tables: the McClear (Lefèvre et al., 2013; Gschwind et al., 2019) model calculating the irradiance under cloud-free conditions and the McCloud model calculating the extinction of irradiance due to clouds.
 Both have been realized by using the libRadtran (Mayer and Kylling, 2005) radiative transfer model.

-The main inputs to Heliosat-4 are aerosol properties, total column water vapour and ozone content as provided by the CAMS global services every 3 h (Benedetti et al., 2009; Inness et al., 2013; Morcrette et al., 2009; Remy et al., 2019).
-Cloud properties are derived from images of the Meteosat Second Generation (MSG) satellites in their 15 min temporal resolution using an adapted APOLLO (AVHRR Processing scheme Over cLouds, Land and Ocean, Kriebel et al., 1989; Kriebel et al., 2003) scheme as further described in Qu et al. (2016).
+The main inputs to Heliosat-4 are aerosol properties, total column water vapour and ozone content as provided by the CAMS global forecast and reanalysis services every 3 h (Benedetti et al., 2009; Morcrette et al., 2009; Inness et al., 2019; Remy et al., 2019).
+Cloud properties are derived from images of the Meteosat Second Generation (MSG) satellites in their 15 min temporal resolution using the APOLLO_NG (Klüser et al., 2015) scheme.
+The use of cloud parameters is further described in Qu et al. (2016) and from CAMS v4.0 onwards the use of cloud properties is extended by a circumsolar radiation parametrisation as described in section 4.4.
+Please note that from CAMS v4.0 onwards APOLLO_NG replaces the previously used APOLLO cloud retrieval package (AVHRR Processing scheme Over cLouds, Land and Ocean, Kriebel et al., 1989; Kriebel et al., 2003).